- Signs and symptoms

 - Emphysema – Enlarged airspaces distal to the terminal bronchioles, with destruction of the alveolar walls.

-- Previously patients were often diagnosed with “chronic bronchitis” or “emphysema” – often dependent on their clinical symptoms.
-However, it is now best practice to avoid using the terms, and instead to use the diagnosis of COPD
+- In the past patients were often diagnosed with “chronic bronchitis” or “emphysema” – dependent on their clinical symptoms.
+However, it is now best practice to avoid using the terms, and instead to use the umbrella diagnosis of COPD

 - See restrictive vs obstructive lung disease for more information

-Patients typically follow a slowly progressive course, with recurrent “exacerbations”.
+Patients typically follow a slowly progressive course, with recurrent “exacerbations” – short periods of increased shortness of breath, with or without infection.

 Long term management often involves combinations of inhaled steroids and bronchodilators, smoking cessation and pulmonary rehabilitation.
 It is also important to prevent exacerbations with flu and pneumonia vaccination.